nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 2: Financial Rules & Restrictions/Financial_Rules.md

 (c) The purpose of this report is to support responsible fiscal decision-making for the current fiscal year and to prevent deficit spending, as occurred in previous years.

+## §3.2.2 – Joint Board Approval Required for Fund Disbursement

+**Enacted by** 19ECB38 (1983, “Joint Board Financial Oversight”)

+**Text:**

+(a) The Student Finance Director shall not release funds from a Joint Board account unless approval has been granted by the respective Joint Board.